feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

 **lineTriggers**
 =================

-See :ref:`combatDialogue` for general information on the keys used for lineTriggers.
+See :ref:`combatDialogueCreation` for general information on the keys used for lineTriggers.

 Remember that the "move": key can be given an array, for any lineTrigger seen here. **However, it is so responses can be made compact**.
 It does not at any point use the array as a multi-check requirement before it can trigger.
 That is, it is an *or* parameter, not an *and* parameter.
 All matching lineTriggers matching the same ``"move":`` value will ultimately go into the same pool for it to randomly pull from.

-For putting combat functions in strings, see :ref:`Dialogue Text Markup`
+For putting combat functions in strings, see :ref:`DialogueTextMarkup`

 **Meta-Combat**
 ----------------